 In 1983, the station grounds were sparse and undeveloped.
 Now there is a picnic area and new buildings housing an office, mess room and discovery centre.
 A small white shed functioned as a signal box which has since been replaced by a full size signalbox where the signalman can sit in comfort and observe the train coming in from afar.

-To mark the 30th anniversary, the guard on duty on 30th July was Tom Bell.
-He is the only remaining volunteer who had been present at the opening of the railway in 1983.
-He had been guard that day and has been every anniversary date since.
+To mark the 30th anniversary, the guard on duty on 30th July was Tom Bell, the only remaining volunteer who had been present at the opening of the railway in 1983.